UBC-MDS/prepackPy/CONTRIBUTING.md

 # Attributions

-This Contributions file has been replicated from  a modified version (https://github.com/thoughtbot/factory_bot_rails/blob/master/CONTRIBUTING.md) of the factory_bot_rails git repo.
+This Contributing file has been replicated from  a modified version (https://github.com/thoughtbot/factory_bot_rails/blob/master/CONTRIBUTING.md) from the factory_bot_rails git repo.